Rebreather: Architecture

 There are two basic arrangements controlling the flow of breathing gas inside the rebreather, known as the pendulum and loop systems.

 Pendulum

-In the pendulum configuration, the user inhales gas from the counterlung through a breathing hose, and exhaled gas returns to the counter lung by flowing back through the same hose.
+In the pendulum configuration, the user inhales gas from the counterlung through a breathing hose, and exhaled gas returns to the counterlung by flowing back through the same hose.
 The scrubber is usually between the breathing hose and the counterlung bag, and gas flow is bi-directional.
 All of the flow passages between the user and the active absorbent in the scrubber are dead space – volume containing gas which is rebreathed without modification by the rebreather.
 The dead space increases as the absorbent is depleted.
 Breathing hose volume must be minimised to limit dead space.

 Loop

 In the loop configuration, the user inhales gas through one hose, and exhales through a second hose.
 Exhaled gas flows into the scrubber from one side, and exits at the other side.
 There may be one large counterlung, on either side of the scrubber, or two smaller counterlungs, one on each side of the scrubber.
 Flow is in one direction, enforced by non-return valves, which are usually in the breathing hoses where they join the mouthpiece.
 Only the flow passage in the mouthpiece before the split between inhalation and exhalation hoses is dead space, and this is not affected by hose volume.